yiping0liu/yiping0liu.github.io/index.md

 ## Short Biography

-I am currently a research assistant professor at Osaka Prefecture University in Japan.
-Before that, I received the Ph.D. and B.S. degrees in Engineering from China University of Mining and Technology (CUMT) in 2017 and 2012, respectively.
+I am a research assistant professor at Osaka Prefecture University, Japan since 2018 Jan.
+I was a visiting scholar at Oklahoma State University, USA from 2016 Aug to 2017 Sep.
+I received Dr.-Ing. and BEng from China University of Mining and Technology in 2017 and 2012, respectively.

 ## Research Interest